mickaelperrin/onepassword-local-search/README.md

 ## Acknowledgments

 This tool couldn't have been possible without the **awesome** work of David Schuetz. (@dschuetz) https://github.com/dschuetz/1password

+I would like also to thanks the support team of 1Password and in particular @cohix that helped me a lot to understand the remaining internals of 1Password.

-Big thanks alos to Joël Franusic and his work on JWK https://github.com/jpf/okta-jwks-to-pem Thanks so much !
+Big thanks also to Joël Franusic and his work on JWK https://github.com/jpf/okta-jwks-to-pem.
+That helped me to drastically improve the performance of the app.

+Thanks so much, everyone !

 ## License